BABrandes/IntegratedWidgets/README.md

 # Integrated Widgets

-A PySide6/Qt widget framework that integrates with `observable` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding.
+A PySide6/Qt widget framework that integrates with `observable` and `united_system` to create reactive, unit-aware UI components with bidirectional data binding and advanced debouncing capabilities.

 ## Architecture Overview